MichaelStott/tech-squawks/web/content/getting_started/_index.md

 # Getting Started

-Before diving in further, we're going to configure our development environment.
-The sections in this chapter will walk you through setting up your AWS account and CLI.
-Additionally, we will also install Pulumi for managing the cloud infrastructure for our projects.
+Before progressing further, readers should ensure their development environments are properly configured.
+This chapter will walk through setting up a personal AWS account.
+Additional Pulumi and LocalStack installation instructions are included for managing cloud credentials and local development respectively.